 - Never rub the skin dry, always pat it

-- Try not use harsh chemical soaps that could be stripping the natural oils from your skin
+- Try not to use harsh chemical soaps that could be stripping the natural oils from your skin

-- Wearing loose fitted clothing
+- Wear loose fitted clothing

 - Avoid super hot baths and showers